Marijuana Mold! What is it and 3 steps to avoid it - The Ultimate Guide!

 Look for obvious signs of mold, bud discoloration, and sudden appearance of yellow spots on weed leaves.

-If bud rot is the mold plaguing your plants, it’s a better decision to just go ahead and rid yourself of all the infected plants.
+If botrytis is the mold plaguing your plants, it’s a better decision to just go ahead and rid yourself of all the infected plants.
 You may think it’s worth it to save what you can, but the only way to save any of your crops is to remove the risk for them to be contaminated.
-Cut your losses and save the rest by removing and trashing all the infected plants.
+Cut your losses and save the rest by removing and trashing all the infected plant matter.